This is the last part of the eclipse trip to Scotland. Read more about almost total eclipse-watching here and about the

-Moreover, it forms part of one of the main east-west vehicle arteries through the city centre.
+Moreover, it forms part of one of the main east-west vehicle arteries through the city center.
 In this place, you can see many restaurants, gift shops, and cozy pubs.
 The biggest surprise for me was a man wearing a skirt.
 The point is, that this garment of clothing is not a skirt but a Kilt.
 The kilt is the product of the amazing Gaelic heritage that the modern-day Scots are proud of.
-If you will say directly to a person dressed like this you may be in trouble.
+If you will say this directly to a person dressed like this you may be in trouble.
 There are a few myths about their Kilt.
-One of the myth says, that Scottish males are not wearing anything underneath the Kilt!
+One of the myths says, that Scottish males are not wearing anything underneath the Kilt!
 Hence the ladies and tourists when seeing that guy wonder if that handsome Scottish gentleman is a “True Scotsman” or not!
 Another myth says, that In Scotland is impossible to distinguish male toilets from female ones.
-We met another handsome Scotsman’s later also.
+We met another handsome Scotsman later also.
 Let’s stress Handsome!
 Whatever the age!
 (Pic.
 10,11) And competitive among young model girls.
 Some of them won’t pass their prime.

-Wandering through the beautiful Old Town you will admire a tall, old buildings finished with casing stones and narrow paved streets.
-One of the most beautiful, embedded just under the Castle hill is Victoria Street (Pic.12).
+Wandering through the beautiful Old Town you will admire tall, old buildings finished with casing stones and narrow paved streets.
+One of the most beautiful, embedded just under Castle hill is Victoria Street (Pic.12).

 This is one of the most photographed locations in the city.
 Here is a gentle curve amidst colorful shopfronts is one of the best spots for tourist photos and postcards.
-This magic lane leads us to a front of the Scottish National Library, which is the main example of modern architecture (1980’s) (Pic.
+This magic lane leads us to the front of the Scottish National Library, which is the main example of modern architecture (1980’s) (Pic.
 13).

 From this place, we turned left twice to be on the High Street finally, which leads directly to the Castle (Pic.14).